FACK1/XO/README.md

 # XO: A game made with React.JS

 ## What is XO?
 XO is a singlePageApp made with the frontEnd library React.js.
-The XO game is commonly known in English as tic-tac-toe.
+The XO game is commonly known in English as Tic-Tac-Toe.

+### Rough sketches of the app:
+--To be continued

 ## User Journey:
 A user Journey is compromised of multiple user stories.
 A user story is what a user can do with and how can they benefit from each feature on the app